 - INSP3R1 3 4

 This gene encodes an intracellular receptor for inositol 1,4,5-trisphosphate.
 Upon stimulation by inositol 1,4,5-trisphosphate, this receptor mediates calcium release from the endoplasmic reticulum.
 Mutations in this gene cause spinocerebellar ataxia type 15, a disease associated with an heterogeneous group of cerebellar disorders.
 Multiple transcript variants have been identified for this gene. [provided by RefSeq, Nov 2009]

 GeneCards Summary for ITPR1 Gene

 ITPR1 (Inositol 1,4,5-Trisphosphate Receptor Type 1) is a Protein Coding gene.
 Diseases associated with ITPR1 include Spinocerebellar Ataxia 29, Congenital Nonprogressive and Spinocerebellar Ataxia 15.
-Among its related pathways are Platelet activation and Regulation of actin dynamics for phagocytic cup formation.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include ion channel activity and calcium channel activity.
-An important paralog of this gene is RYR1.
+An important paralog of this gene is ITPR2.

 UniProtKB/Swiss-Prot for ITPR1 Gene

 Intracellular channel that mediates calcium release from the endoplasmic reticulum following stimulation by inositol 1,4,5-trisphosphate.
 Involved in the regulation of epithelial secretion of electrolytes and fluid through the interaction with AHCYL1 (By similarity).
 Plays a role in ER stress-induced apoptosis.
 Cytoplasmic calcium released from the ER triggers apoptosis by the activation of CaM kinase II, eventually leading to the activation of downstream apoptosis pathways (By similarity).